Asynchronous Programming

 }

-This makes use of the fact that a promise can only be resolved or rejected once—if the promise given as argument resolves or rejects first, that result will be the result of the promise returned by withTimeout.
+This makes use of the fact that a promise can be resolved or rejected only once.
+If the promise given as its argument resolves or rejects first, that result will be the result of the promise returned by withTimeout.
 If, on the other hand, the setTimeout fires first, rejecting the promise, any further resolve or reject calls are ignored.

-To find the whole passcode, we need to repeatedly look for the next digit by trying each digit.
+To find the whole passcode, the program needs to repeatedly look for the next digit by trying each digit.
 If authentication succeeds, we know we have found what we are looking for.
-If it immediately fails, we know that digit was wrong, and must try the next digit.
-If the request times out, we have found another correct digit, and must continue by adding another digit.
+If it immediately fails, we know that digit was wrong and must try the next digit.
+If the request times out, we have found another correct digit and must continue by adding another digit.

 Because you cannot wait for a promise inside a for loop, Carla uses a recursive function to drive this process.
-On each call, it gets the code as we know it so far, as well as the next digit to try.
-Depending on what happens, it may return a finished code, or call through to itself, to either start cracking the next position in the code, or to try again with another digit.
+On each call, this function gets the code as we know it so far, as well as the next digit to try.
+Depending on what happens, it may return a finished code or call through to itself, to either start cracking the next position in the code or to try again with another digit.

 function crackPasscode(networkID) {